+35725368683

 The heirs or beneficiaries will pay a fee for the process to begin.

-Moreover, the deceased’s paperwork should be reviewed to be summarized into a set of financial documents.
+Moreover, the deceased’s paperwork should be reviewed and summarized into a set of financial documents.

 Step Two: Apply for probate